Proudly made in the

 Several inns and hotels are found on the quiet Queen Street and Duke Street in Cockburn Town.
 There’s the beachfront Osprey Beach Hotel, the classic Salt Raker Inn, and the Turks Head Inne, all of which provide an unforgettable atmosphere of time past.

 Grand Turk is a great scuba diving destination.
 Not only are the reefs exquisite, most dive sites are only a short boat trip out.

 These exclusive resorts are ideal choices for those looking for something off the beaten track, and avid flats and bone fishers.

-Parrot Cay Resort offers everything that would be expected of a luxury retreat.
+The COMO Parrot Cay Resort offers everything that would be expected of a luxury retreat.
 There are several restaurants, a spa, water sports amenities, and full butler and concierge services.
 The accommodation choices range from resort rooms and suites, to stand-alone villas that are managed by the resort.

 The things to do both in and off the resort should factor into accommodation and island selection.

 Most luxury hotels in the Turks and Caicos, regardless of whether they are all-inclusive or not, maintain an array of non-powered water sports equipment for guest use, such as kayaks, paddleboards, Hobie Cat sailboats, and snorkel gear.